About Us

 Whether you are just passing through Williams, visiting the Grand Canyon, touring Historic Route 66, new or old residents of the community, and/or in the process of seeking Christ in your life, you are invited to attend this church and worship with us.

-Please join us for worship service on Sunday mornings.
+Please join us for any of our worship services.
 You will definitely feel welcome at St. John’s!